Frequently Asked Questions

 Why does FROG Homes have a policy of not dealing with banks directly?

-FROG Homes' mission is to provide the most cost effective spaces possible at the level of accommodation offered.
-This is achieved by the implementation of our efficent on-site construction program and by minimizing of cumbersome administrative processes.
+FROG Homes’ mission is to provide the most cost effective spaces possible at the level of accommodation offered.
+This is achieved by the implementation of our efficient on-site construction program and by minimizing cumbersome administrative processes.
 Our standard building contract therefore protects both the Owner and FROG Homes by frequent predetermined stage payments avoiding Payment Certificates, Bills of Quantities, Retention Provisions, Guarantees and Third Party Valuations.
 FROG Homes will, however, be pleased to provide all documentation available to it to facilitate a loan application by the Owner directly.